Quantum Nonlocality: Multi-copy Resource Inter-convertibility & Their Asymptotic Inequivalence

-{\it Distilling Nonlocality.--} In nonlocality distillation, the goal is to obtain highly nonlocal correlations by starting with multiple copies of weakly nonlocal systems \cite{Forster2009, Brunner2009, Ebbe2014, Beigi2015, Brito2019, Eftaxias2022, Naik2023}.
-Since our theorems confirm the existence of inequivalent quantum nonlocal correlations, the study of nonlocality distillation depends on the specific type of quantum nonlocal resources one aims to achieve.
-In fact, recent research indicates that distilling Hardy's nonlocality is remarkably different from distilling the CHSH nonlocality \cite{Naik2023}.
+For $0\le\eta\le1$ the correlations belong to the set $\mathcal{N}$, for $0\le\eta\le1/\sqrt{2}$ they belong to $\mathcal{Q}$, and for $0\le\eta\le1/2$ they belong to $\mathcal{L}$.
+Furthermore, $PR_{1/\sqrt{2}}$ corresponds to the Tsirelson's $P_T$.
+A well-known conjecture, regarding distillability of isotropic correlations is that from arbitrary many copies of $PR_{\eta_1}$ it is not possible to distill $PR_{\eta_2}$, where $1/2<\eta_1<\eta_2<1$ \cite{Lang2014}.
+While some partial results are known with finite copy manipulation \cite{Short2009,Forster2011}, recently the authors in \cite{Beigi2015} have proved the conjecture for correlations with $1/\sqrt{2}<\eta_1<\eta_2<1$.
+Our next theorem establishes a nontrivial result to this direction with isotropic quantum nonlocal correlations. \begin{theorem} There exist isotropic quantum correlations $PR_\eta$, with $\eta\in(1/2,1/\sqrt{2})$, that cannot be distilled up to $P_T$, even asymptotically. \end{theorem} Proof of the Theorem just follows from Corollary \ref{coro1} and the geometry of correlation space (see Fig. \ref{fig1}).

 At this point, one may pose a different question.
 While nonlocality distillation is typically motivated by the desired resource one wishes to achieve, there might be protocols that simultaneously distill fractions of different inequivalent resources.
-In other words, the absence of a unique `gold coin resource' does not immediately rule out the existence of such a `gold protocol' (see Fig. \ref{fig1}).
-Addressing this question numerically is not efficient as the number of deterministic wirings are quite large.
-For instance, even in $222$-scenario, at two-copy level $82^4$ deterministic wirings are possible in total \cite{Short2010}.
-Additionally, multi-copy nonlocality distillation protocols are known to be even more intricate than their two-copy counterparts \cite{Eftaxias2022}.
-On the other hand, at present we do not know any analytic method to tackle this question, and hence leave this question for future research.
+In other words, the absence of a unique `gold coin resource' does not immediately rule out the existence of such a `gold protocol' (see the Supplementary material \cite{Supple} for pictorial explanation).
+At present we do not know any analytic method to tackle this question, and hence leave this question for future research.